pratyushmkd/react-redux-axios-books-ui/README.md

 Build a React Redux Application to consume Web API using Axios, display and modify data with Router & Bootstrap.

 React Redux Tutorial Application in that:
-- Each Tutorial has id, title, description, published status.
+- Each Book has id, title, description, Author, price and quantity.
 - We can create, retrieve, update, delete Books.
-- There is a Search bar for finding Tutorials by title/author.
+- There is a Search bar for finding Books by title/author.

 ### Set port
 .env